 Round 3 (photos 12-13)

 Chain 3, those will count as your starting dc.
 As you can see, this time you’re on the ‘right’ side of the previous’ round cluster.
-So there’s no need to break up your first cluster like you had to do in the previous round.
+Therefore, there’s no need to break up your first cluster, as you did in the previous round.
 Crochet 2 more dc in the chain-space (photo 12).

 Do you see a pattern emerging?
 Because you make two granny clusters in each corner space, you increase the number of chain spaces each round.
 That means that each round, you can make one extra granny cluster in between, helping you grow your granny square pattern larger and larger.
 This is how you create a classic granny square.